 Budget travel isn’t about skimping on the important stuff, it’s about finding smart ways to stretch your vacation dollars.
 Done right, you can save big on flights, accommodations, and meals and have plenty of money left over for the fun stuff.
 Here’s how.

-1. Book a Centrally Located Hotel
+2. Book a Centrally Located Hotel or Vacation Rental

 There’s a common misperception that cheap travel means always choosing cheap accommodations.
 In fact, you’ll often save money overall by paying a little more for a centrally located hotel or other place to stay, such as a vacation rental.